 The centerpiece is a meticulous recreation of the antique shop from Whisper of the Heart, including the Cat Bureau from The Cat Returns tucked inside.
 The interior detail is breathtaking — I spent 20 minutes just examining the miniature violin workshop and the mechanical clock.
 From the hilltop, you get a lovely panoramic view over the surrounding park and forest.

 This area is compact and takes 30-45 minutes to explore.
-It is exclusively available with the Premium pass, and in my opinion, it is the most underrated area in the park.
+Among the set passes only the Premium includes it, though you can also buy a standalone Hill of Youth ticket (¥1,000 adult / ¥500 child).
+In my opinion it is the most underrated area in the park.
 The intimate scale and quiet atmosphere make it feel like a personal discovery rather than a tourist attraction.

 Whisper of the Heart (1995) tells the story of a bookish girl who discovers a mysterious antique shop run by an elderly craftsman.
 If you have not seen this film, I highly recommend watching it before your visit — it transforms this area from “interesting architecture” to “emotionally moving experience.”